dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/tests.md

 </Changelog>

-Like almost everything in dbt, tests are just SQL queries.
-In particular, they are `select` statements that seek to grab "failing" records: All the rows which go against your expectation.
-If you assert that a column is unique in a model, the test query wants to find all your duplicates; if you assert that a column is never null, the test seeks after nulls.
+Like almost everything in dbt, tests are SQL queries.
+In particular, they are `select` statements that seek to grab "failing" records, ones that disprove your assertion.
+If you assert that a column is unique in a model, the test query selects for duplicates; if you assert that a column is never null, the test seeks after nulls.
 If the test returns zero failing rows, it passes, and your assertion has been validated.

 There are two ways of defining tests in dbt:
-* A **bespoke** test (sometimes called "data test") is testing in its simplest form: If you can write a SQL query that returns "failing" rows, you can save that query in a `.sql` file within your [test directory](test-paths).
-It's a test!
+* A **bespoke** test (sometimes called "data test") is testing in its simplest form: If you can write a SQL query that returns failing rows, you can save that query in a `.sql` file within your [test directory](test-paths).
+It's now a test, and it will be executed by the `dbt test` command.
 * A **generic** test (sometimes called "schema test") is a parametrized query that accepts arguments.
-The test query is defined in a special `test` block (like a macro).
+The test query is defined in a special `test` block (like a [macro](jinja-macros)).
 Once defined, you can reference the generic test by name throughout your `.yml` files—define it on models, columns, sources, snapshots, and seeds. dbt ships with four generic tests built in, and we think you should use them!

 Defining tests is a great way to confirm that your code is working correctly, and helps prevent regressions when your code changes.
 Because you can use them over and over again, making similar assertions with minor variations, generic tests tend to be much more common—they should make up the bulk of your dbt testing suite.
-That said, both have their time and place.
+That said, both ways of defining tests have their time and place.

 :::tip Creating your first tests
 If you're new to dbt, we recommend that you check out our [Getting Started Tutorial](tutorial/1-setting-up.md) to build your first dbt project with models and tests.